-Allen Bill Pond in Kananaskis Country, Alberta.
+Allen Bill Pond in Kananaskis Country, Alberta, Canada.

 The quickest way to the mountains is the drive west on Hwy 66 from south Calgary into Elbow Valley in Kananaskis Country to the winter gate at Elbow Falls.

 The picnic lunch is thoroughly enjoyable in the sun beside fast, white water flowing in the altered flood plain created by the significant flood event of June 2013.

 Following a short hike on the Prairie Mountain trail just inside the Elbow Falls winter gate, the return hike east explores the flood devastation at Allen Bill Pond.
 The pond is gone, completely devastated by the June 2013 flood.

 There is endless supply of stones which can be skipped on the waters surface.
 Navigating the muddy restoration site to examine the state of the bridge over the Elbow River reveals the collapsed bridge span has been replaced and one alternating lane of traffic over the bridge has replaced the temporary gravel detour of one-way alternating traffic around the bridge.

 On the muddy walk back along the Elbow River shoreline to the main area of Allen Bill Pond, the extent of flood devastation is obvious.
 Sections of pathway disappear into open space.
 Picnic tables and memorial park benches are scattered in debris fields created by raging water in June 2013.

 Repairs to the bridge over the Elbow River at Allen Bill Pond in Kananaskis Country, Alberta, Canada.
 Notice the new support structure by a different color.
 The original support was destroyed by flood water and debris.